3lvia/designsystem/packages/components/components/elvis-dropdown/README.md

 - options (Array<object>) - Array of options that populate the dropdown menu.
 An option object contains two key value pairs, {value: string, label: string}.
+- defaultValue (object) - Set a defualt value to the dropdown.
+Has same key value pairs as an option object:
+  {value: string, label: string}
+- errormsg (string) - Error message that appears if isError prop is set to true.
+- label (string) - Label value for the dropdown element.
+- menuPosition (string) - Set the position of the dropdown menu, can be either 'top', 'bottom' or 'auto', defualt value is 'auto'.
 - placeholder (string) - Placeholder value for the dropdown menu.
-- label (string) - Label value for the dropdown element.
 - isCompact (boolean) - Set the dropdown to a smaller elvia compact style.
 - isDisabled (boolean) - Set dropdown to a disabled state.
 - isError (boolean) - Set the dropdown to have a 2px red border style to indicate an error.